-Debt securities that are issued by portfolio companies where we have an equity, or equity-like interest that are not publicly traded, for which there is no market, or for which there is a market but the securities have not been rated by a NRSRO, are valued at cost, if there is adequate total enterprise value determined when valuing our equity holdings in the borrower.
+Debt securities that are issued by portfolio companies where we have an equity, or equity-like interest that are not publicly traded and for which there is no market are valued at cost, if there is adequate total enterprise value determined when valuing our equity holdings in the borrower.
 Fair values are discounted for any shortfall of total enterprise value over the total debt outstanding for the borrower.

-For debt securities that are not publicly traded and that are issued by portfolio companies where we have no equity, or equity-like securities, for which there is no market, or for which there is a market but the securities have not been rated by a NRSRO, we begin with the risk rating designation of the security as described above.
-Using this risk rating designation, we seek to determine the value of the security as if we intended currently to sell the security and consider some or all of the following factors:
+For securities that are not publicly traded and that are issued by portfolio companies for which there is no market we determine the value of the security as if we currently intended to sell the security and consider some or all of the following factors:

-- the cost basis and the type of the security; - the nature and realizable value of the collateral; - · the portfolio company's ability to make payments and discounted cash flow; - reports from portfolio company senior management and board meetings; - reported values of similar securities of the portfolio company or comparable companies; and - changes in the economy affecting the portfolio company.
+- the risk rating of the security; - the cost basis and the type of the security; - the nature and realizable value of the collateral; - the portfolio company's ability to make payments and discounted cash flow; - reports from portfolio company senior management and board meetings; - · reported values of similar securities of the portfolio company or comparable companies; and - changes in the economy affecting the portfolio company.

 We value convertible debt, equity, success or exit fees or other equity-like securities for which there is a market based on the market prices for such securities, even if that market is not robust.
 At September 30, 2007, March 31, 2007 and March 31, 2006, there was no market for any of the equity securities we owned.
 To value convertible debt, equity, success or exit fees or other equity-like securities for which no market exists, we use the same information we would use for a debt security valuation described above, except risk-rating, as well as standard valuation techniques used by major valuation firms to value the equity securities of private companies.
 These valuation techniques also include discounted cash flow of the expected sale price in the future, valuation of the securities based on recent sales to third parties in comparable transactions, or a review of similar companies that are publicly traded and the market multiple of their equity securities.
 In gathering the sales to third parties of similar securities, we may reference industry statistics and use outside experts.
 At September 30, 2007 we had \$28.9 million invested, at cost, in equity securities compared to our debt portfolio with a cost basis of \$315.1 million.
 At March 31, 2007, we had \$28.6 million invested, at cost, in equity securities compared to our debt portfolio with a cost basis of \$246.0 million.
-At March 31, 2006 we had \$12.8 million invested, at cost, in equity securities compared to our debt portfolio with a cost basis of \$246.0 million.
+At March 31, 2006 we had \$12.8 million invested, at cost, in equity securities compared to our debt portfolio with a cost basis of \$140.5 million.